-The children learn to meditate for very short periods of time and begin a process of reflecting on their thoughts, feelings and actions.
+Children learn to meditate for short periods of time and begin a process of reflecting on their thoughts, feelings and actions.

-Although it is not required for parents to be zen practitioners for their children to be involved in the dharma school, parents often find that joining the adults upstairs for a sitting period, service and Dharma talk while their children are downstairs is a great way of connecting with the same teachings their children are learning about.
+The Dharma School is open to children of all backgrounds.
+It is not required that parents be zen practitioners for their children to be involved in the dharma school.
+However, parents often find that joining the adults for a sitting period, service and Dharma talk while their children are in class is a great way of connecting with the same teachings their children are learning about.

-If you would like to join us simply come upstairs after you have dropped your child off downstairs.
+If you would like to join us simply come to the zendo after you have dropped your child off.
 If you have no sitting experience someone will be available to help get you situated.

-The Dharma School teaching team for 2014/2015 includes Elana Auerbach, Patrick Riley, Elanne Kresser and Ron Kane.
+The Dharma School teaching team for 2015/2016 includes Elana Auerbach, Patrick Riley, Elanne Kresser.